realityexpander/How_to_program_from_ground_up/Hardware.md

 ## The Raucous Relay
    - ### BIG IDEA — Use an electromagnet to control a switch (or multiple switches.)

-   - the first electrical computers were made of relays (extremely slow but faster than writing by hand!)
+   - The first electrical computers were made of relays (extremely slow but faster than calculating manually!)
    - If a relay is set up to turn a switch OFF when the electromagnet is electrified, this creates a logical NOT gate, so using a relay in this way allows us to represent any other logic gate!
    - `NOT` is the `!` symbol in most programming languages.